How to create a strong LinkedIn profile for engineers and manufacturing specialists

 A strong profile helps recruiters quickly understand:

-• what kind of roles you’re suited to
+• what kind of roles you’re suited for

 • the level you operate at